geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 I have been working with Redux intensively on a past project and I found it required a lot of design and tools (boilerplate) to get the simplest features working.

 On the other side of the spectrum, we have Mobx.
-You feel really powerful when you design your first stores, because it just works.
+You feel really strong when you design your first stores, because it just works.

 On the other hand, edge cases are rough.
 Some libraries like react-table would just not behave.